-COPD is an inflammation caused in the lungs which results in obstructing the respiratory tract causing breathing problems.
+COPD is an inflammation caused in the lungs which result in obstructing the respiratory tract causing breathing problems.
 The major reasons for this might be emphysema and chronic bronchitis.

 Chronic bronchitis refers to a burning sensation in the bronchial tract which is a bridge between alveoli and the lungs.
 Whereas, Emphysema is where the alveoli at the smallest tract of the lungs are infected because of high exposure to cigarette smoke and other harmful gasses.
 With proper treatment, COPD is a curable disease.